HumanCellAtlas/metadata-schema/docs/evolution.md

 ## Governance of schema updates

-The metadata working group will report progress to the HCA executive committee.
+The Metadata Working Group will report progress to the HCA executive committee.
+The Metadata Working Group will review the update process on a yearly basis and ensure it is meeting the needs of the working group.
+If at any point the process becomes problematic, changes will be made to ensure metadata update is not a blocker for the consortium as a whole.
 The working group will provide written updates on the following matters at the start of each month:

 - Changes to the metadata specification
   - Updates to existing modules